sethmerck/ProductTracker/README.md

 ## Results

-Wheelsets and Ultimate (brand) bikes were the listings with the most interest and some of the highest prices.
+Wheelsets and Ultimate (brand) bikes were the listings with the most interest and saw some of the highest prices.

 ## Optimizations